 - 1003.1.1 It is recommended to set the gates to make the best use of the terrain.
 Gate combinations according to article 803.3 are allowed only in small numbers.
-The distance between the successive turning poles can in this case be less than 25 m, but must be at least 15m. - 1003.1.2 A SG should contain a variety of long and medium turns.
+The distance between the successive turning poles can in this case be less than 25 m, but must be at least 15 m. - 1003.1.2 A SG should contain a variety of long and medium turns.
 The competitor should be absolutely free to choose his own line between the gates.
 It is not permitted to set only down the fall-line of the slope.

-- 1003.1.3 Where the terrain allows it jumps may be set. - U1003.2 Official Training - U1003.2.1Courses that involve jumps should be preceded by at least one run on a training course set on the course used for the actual competition.
-The training course should be similar to the intended race course. - U1003.2.2The jury may waive this training requirement if conditions warrant; for example if there is a DH immediately preceding on the same course in which all competitors participate. - 1004 Inspection of the Course
+Where the terrain allows it jumps may be set. - 1003.1.3 At places where the outside gate must be removed, in exceptional cases decided by the Jury, the turning gate serves as a gate. - U1003.2 Official Training - U1003.2.1Courses that involve jumps should be preceded by at least one run on a training course set on the course used for the actual competition.
+The training course should be similar to the intended race course. - U1003.2.2The jury may waive this training requirement if conditions warrant; for example if there is a DH immediately preceding on the same course in which all competitors participate.